newfound-materials/aqueous-solubility-data/README.md

 # aqueous-solubility-data

-Experimental aqueous solubility data for several hundred inorganic compounds. ata has been adapted from various references and presented for use in materials informatics.
+Experimental aqueous solubility data for several hundred inorganic compounds.
+Data has been adapted from various references and presented for use in materials informatics.

 **Disclaimer**: The data is provided as is and should be used for educational purposes